FearGoidte/feargoidte.github.io/source/articles/2016-03-22-404-error-github-pages-middleman.xhtml.markdown

 ## Relative links

-Because <cite>GitHub pages</cite> is not using a server redirect for your custom page, you can‘t use relative links as they will only work when you access the page directly: `example.com/404.html`.
+Because <cite>GitHub pages</cite> is not using a server redirect for your custom page, you can’t use relative links as they will only work when you access the page directly: `example.com/404.html`.

 Instead, the template and the layout file must use absolute links to assets (images, style-sheets <abbr lang="la" title="et cetera">&amp;c.</abbr>) as well as to other pages on your site.